Business Data Loss Prevention Statistics During Hurricane Season

-This is an alarming concern for any business whose operations — and reputation — can be severely damaged when faced with significant downtime and data loss.
+If a hurricane were to hit the East Coast tomorrow, would your business be prepared?
+Florida, Texas, Puerto Rico and the Carribbean have all experienced the devastation brought on by these storms, but the Northeast region of the United States is not in the clear.
+Hurricane season lasts through November.
 A study published by The Disaster Recovery Preparedness Council found that more than one-third of organizations surveyed lost one or more critical applications or data files for hours at a time over the past year.
 Hurricanes are the most destructive force when it comes to data loss, usually responsible for power failures, floods and the closing of many businesses so don’t wait until disaster strikes to take initiative.

 We have put together a quick checklist of tips you can use to prepare for business continuity should more storms continue to creep up throughout the rest of this hurricane season.
 From data backup to continuity solutions, make sure your business is weather proof.